Harshit-Git07/BlueLightCard/packages/api-proxy/README.md

 Update the src/worker.ts file to customize the proxy logic based on your requirements.
 This worker currently forwards requests to different API Gateway URLs based on the request path.

 ## Usage
-Once the Cloudflare Worker is running, it will act as a proxy for forwarding requests to different API Gateway URLs based on the request path and envronment variables set.
+Once the Cloudflare Worker is running, it will act as a proxy for forwarding requests to different API Gateway URLs based on the request path and environment variables set.
 You can use the local worker by sending HTTP requests to the Cloudflare Worker URL.

 ### For example: